JohnieWalkerCZ/LogicOS/README.md

 # LogicOS
 Perfect solution for your Logic
--Open source
+- Open source
--Optimized
+- Optimized
--"Free"
+- "Free"
--100% child labour
+- 100% child labour
--Made in one week
+- Made in one week